 PD5454 sets out best practice in how documents and data should be stored.
 The standard is the benchmark for compliance managers to use when conducting due diligence and assessing the suitability of storage companies.
 Read on to find out more.

 Topwood offer secure uniform destruction, either onsite of offsite, to protect your brand security.
 Our high-security shred truck will destroy all traces of brand identity, ensuring that clothing and accompanying staff items cannot be re-used.
 Read on to find out more.

-Topwood is an independent document shredding firm based near Whichchurch in Shropshire with a core customer base in the midlands, North Wales and the North West.
+Topwood is an independent document shredding firm based near Whitchurch in Shropshire with a core customer base in the West Midlands, North Wales and the North West.
 A number of national shredding contracts demonstrates that we can provide scheduled shredding services UK-wide.
-Our membership of the Shredding Alliance ensures we can provide full UK coverage on a next-day basis.
+Our membership with The Shredding Alliance ensures we can provide full UK coverage on a next-day basis.
 Read on to find out more.